Eschatologue/CM_wiki/docs/class/ranger/fey-wanderer.md

 ## Misty Wanderer – Level 15

 You can slip in and out of the Feywild to move in a blink of an eye: you can cast misty step without expending a spell slot.
-You can do so a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a long rest.
+You can do so a number of times equal to your Wisdom modifier (minimum of once), and you regain all expended uses when you finish a Long Rest.

 In addition, whenever you cast misty step, you can bring along one willing creature you can see within 5 feet of you.
 That creature teleports to an unoccupied space of your choice within 5 feet of your destination space.